Rushden: Leisure facilities

 Rushden has two main leisure facilities, The Pemberton Centre and Splash Pool.
 Both are managed by Freedom Leisure, as so membership covers both venues.
 The Pemberton Centre is a large leisure and conference centre including a large hall, conference rooms, sport hall, gym, young person's gym, squash courts and dance studio.
 The Splash Pool is situated close to the town centre and includes a 25 m swimming pool with a learner area, beach area and indoor slide.

 Football

 The town's former football club, Rushden Town, merged with nearby Irthlingborough Diamonds in 1992 to become Rushden & Diamonds.
 The new club moved to Nene Park, on the outskirts of Irthlingborough, and played there until going into liquidation in 2011.

-A new club AFC Rushden & Diamonds was set up in 2011 which has groundshared with Rushden & Higham United at the latter’s Hayden Road ground from the 2017–18 season.
+A new club AFC Rushden & Diamonds, who play in the Northern Premier League (the 8th division of English Football) was set up in 2011 which has groundshared with Rushden & Higham United at the latter's Hayden Road ground from the 2017–18 season.
 This is the same stadium where Rushden Town played until 1992.

 Junior football is catered for by AFC Rushden & Diamonds Youth which offer football for boys and girls from 4 years of age.